microsoft/live-share-sdk/samples/javascript/01.dice-roller/README.md

 11. That's it!
 You should now see dice-roller on the meeting stage.
     ![image](https://user-images.githubusercontent.com/7799064/168399633-be29ec2b-55db-49ad-a90d-a1011baa8eaa.png)
 12. Your friends/colleagues invited to the meeting should be able to see your app on stage when they join the meeting.

+## `npm run build`

+Builds the app for production to the `dist` folder.

+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed!